 - Be mindful.
 Now is a great time to try new things and if you haven’t tried mindfulness or meditation yet, it’s never too late to give it a go!
 And there are numerous other ways to explore how your mind works and if there are mental blockages getting in the way of a more balanced lifestyle.
 As well as yoga, tai chi and qi gong, there are talking therapies to consider such as counselling, CBT, psychotherapy and NLP.
 Any little steps you can take towards clearer thinking and calmness will do wonders for your health.

 These are just a few of so many different measures that you could try to look after yourself.
 If you were to try one or two of these approaches each week, you will be well on the way to better habits and a healthier way of life.
 See what works for you and enjoy the opportunity to try new things!

-To find out more feel free to contact Victoria Bell at email@example.com to discuss personalised nutritional therapy sessions.
+To find out more go to http://www.victoriabellnutrition.co.uk/ or contact Victoria Bell at firstname.lastname@example.org to discuss personalised nutritional therapy sessions.

 by Victoria Bell, Nutritional Therapist